 Nine Aboriginal and Torres Strait Islander-led organisations and initiatives from around the country have been shortlisted as finalists in the 2022 Indigenous Governance Awards.

 Each finalist organisation or initiative has been selected for its culturally-informed ways of working, driving positive and long-lasting change for Aboriginal and Torres Strait Islander communities.

 Effective Indigenous governance combines traditional governance practices, based in culture and kinship, with the requirements of mainstream organisations – including financial and legal accountability.

 Joint winner of the 2018 Awards, the Institute of Urban Indigenous Health’s CEO Adrian Carson says that the Awards celebrate and showcase excellence in Aboriginal and Torres Strait Islander-led communities and organisations.

-“The Awards aren’t just about a three-hour ceremony and a trophy, but about all the hard work that is being done in community,” he says.
+“The Awards aren’t just about a ceremony and a trophy, but about all the hard work that is being done in community,” he says.

 The 2022 Indigenous Governance Awards Judging Panel is led by Co-Chairs Eddie Cubillo and Janine Mohammed.
 Eddie Cubillo says the quality of finalists this year provides an opportunity to share stories of First Nations strength and resilience.

 “The Awards celebrate the wonderful work of Indigenous-led organisations, as well as challenge public perceptions about Aboriginal and Torres Strait Islander communities,” he says.

 “The diverse sectors and language groups of the finalists this year show the range and breadth of First Nations organisations right across the country, and the judging panel are looking forward to visiting them early next year.”